Limited Offer | Free Shipping | 60-Day Returns

 If you have ever laid in bed staring at the ceiling and wondering why sleep seems to play hide-and-seek with you each night, you’re not alone!
 It’s a term the docs call sleep latency.

-With so much to do in any given 24-hour day, most people find it almost as hard as walking on thin ice to quiet their minds and prepare for sleep.
+With so much to do in any 24-hour day, most people find it almost as hard as walking on thin ice to quiet their minds and prepare for sleep.

-But what if the key to conquering this nightly challenge lies in understanding latency sleep and then mastering how to sleep more efficiently?
+But what if the key to conquering this nightly challenge lies in understanding latency sleep and mastering how to sleep more efficiently?

 What is Sleep Latency?

-Normally, this transition is initiated by a natural decrease in core body temperature and the release of sleep-inducing hormones like melatonin.
-However, factors such as stress, irregular sleep schedules, and lifestyle choices can interfere with this process, making the descent into sleep slow and stressful.
+However, stress, irregular sleep schedules, and lifestyle choices can interfere with this process, making the descent into sleep slow and stressful.

 Anxiety, excessive screen time before bed, and an uncomfortable sleep environment are other culprits that can hinder your journey to dreamland.